Rotavirus mortalities of pigeons

 • reduction in the size of the cloacal bursa.

-Virus isolated from the liver of affected pigeons was inoculated into embryonated chicken eggs.
+During initial investigations, virus isolated from the liver of affected pigeons was inoculated into embryonated chicken eggs.
 Following the second passage, some pathology was evident.
-When samples of allantoic fluid were examined using negative contrast electron microscopy no virus was observed.
+When samples of allantoic fluid were examined using negative-contrast electron microscopy, no virus was observed.

 Feral pigeons are likely to be susceptible to the virus.
 Any signs of disease that are unusual or clusters of deaths in wild birds should be reported.